meet one of the world's most obsessive comme des garçons collectors

 Farfetch is celebrating Rei Kawakubo and Comme des Garçons through the ages, as it brings dot COMME to its platform.
 Here, founder Octavius la Rosa tells us just how his hobby morphed into a business.

-"Rei is an inspiration," Octavius la Rosa explains over email, "to me she represents freedom to do what you want and be who you want to be."
+"Rei is an inspiration," Octavius la Rosa explains to i-D over email.
+"To me she represents freedom to do what you want and be who you want to be."
 After encountering her designs during a coming-of-age trip to Tokyo, an obsession was born and the Melbourne-based fan became a collector.
-Over the last decade, he has sourced and curated an extensive collection of unique Comme des Garçons pieces, acquired from all over the globe.
-Continually inspired by Comme, dot COMME blurs boundaries between artefacts and merchandise, museum pieces and retail products, art and fashion.
+Over the last decade, he has sourced and curated an extensive collection of unique Comme des Garçons pieces acquired from all over the globe.
+Continually inspired by Comme, dot COMME blurs the boundaries between artifacts and merchandise, museum pieces and retail products, art and fashion.
 As the hobby has evolved into a business, the shape-shifting collection first found a home on eBay before la Rosa opened the doors to a permanent space close to Melbourne's Chinatown, quickly followed by an online store too.
 In a week that sees the opening of the Rei Kawakubo/Comme des Garçons: Art of the In-Between Costume Institute exhibition at The Metropolitan Museum of Art, dot COMME joins Farfetch.
 Now is the time to celebrates this special Rei of light through the ages.

-What sparked the love affair, was there a particular collection or garment that kickstarted it all?
+What sparked the love affair with the brand?
+Was there a particular collection or garment that kickstarted it all?

 I first went to Japan when I was 16.
 At the time, I'd heard of Comme des Garçons, but hadn't done any extensive research.
 Seeing how amazing the pieces were in person sparked an interest in me and a need to know more.

 Why Comme des Garçons?
 What does Comme des Garçons mean to you?